Do people really still get these diseases that vaccines are used to prevent?

 If you grew up in Philadelphia or if your provider’s office is located in Philadelphia, you can email the Immunization Program or call (215) 685-6784 to see if the Philadelphia Department of Public Health has a copy of your immunization records.

 You can also contact your pediatrician(s) or the schools you attended to see if they have copies of your immunization records.

 If you grew up or have lived outside of Philadelphia, you should check with the state or local health department where you lived.

 What is KIDS Plus IIS?

 KIDS Plus Immunization Information System (IIS) is the Philadelphia Department of Public Health's database of immunizations given to Philadelphia residents throughout their lives.
 KIDS collects vaccine administration information for children and adults.
 This database makes it easier for doctors to know which vaccines a patient needs, even if that patient changes health care providers.
 This system ensures that children and adults stay up-to-date with their immunizations.

 The Philadelphia Board of Health regulations require doctors in the city to report immunizations to KIDS Plus IIS.
 All records are kept safe and private.
 Only authorized health professionals can view them.

 What about immunizations needed for college?

 Immunizations are usually required to enter college or graduate or professional school, but these requirements are not set by the City of Philadelphia.
-Check with the specific school for more information about their immunization requirements.
+Check with your specific school for more information about their immunization requirements.